lucas-langlois/planet-imagery-browser/DEPLOYMENT.md

    - **Python version:** 3.9 (or 3.10)
    - Leave other settings as default

-### Step 3: Add Your API Key (IMPORTANT!)
+### Step 3: Configure Deployment Settings (Optional)

-Before deploying, you need to securely add your Planet API key:
+**Good News!** 🎉 The app is designed so users enter their own API keys directly in the interface.

+You can deploy immediately without any secrets configuration!

+**Optional: Set a Default API Key** (Advanced)

+If you want to provide a default API key for testing or internal use:

 1. In the deployment page, look for **"Secrets"** section
 2. Click **"Advanced settings"** → **"Secrets"**